 Mostly annoying because most EML documents with entities have a byte count, and it displays as '145902 byte' currently.

-#4 Updated by Margaret O'Brien almost 10 years ago
+#4 Updated by Margaret O'Brien about 10 years ago

 Although it may be more pleasant to hear units pluralized when spoken aloud, it is improper:

-#5 Updated by Shaun Walbridge almost 10 years ago
+#5 Updated by Shaun Walbridge about 10 years ago

 A couple of things: